vsrc/pr-nebula/README.md

 - Node.js and npm environment.
 - npm-registry-fetch, fs, csv-write-stream, and path modules (please run `npm install`)

+Ironically this package too like everything else on internet has dependencies.
+You can see them here: [dependencies](dependencies.md)

 ## Installation

 1. Clone or Download the project